prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_pause(wchar_t* pipeline);
 ```
-This service is used to pause a named Pipeline.
+This service is used to pause a **non-live** Pipeline.
 The service will fail if the Pipeline is not currently in a `playing` state.
 The service will also fail if one of the Pipeline's components fails to transition to a state of `paused`.
+Attempts to Pause a live Pipeline (having 1 or more live sources) will fail.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to pause.